open-discourse/open-discourse/README.md

 ## Further Documentation

+- Documentation of the database can be found in the [README in database](./database/README.md)
+- Documentation of the frontend can be found in the [README in frontend](./frontend/README.md)
+- Documentation of graphql can be found in the [README in graphql](./graphql/README.md)
+- Documentation of the proxy can be found in the [README in proxy](./proxy/README.md)
 - Documentation of every python-script can be found in the [README in python/src](./python/src/README.md)
-- Documentation of Database commands can be found in the [README in database](./database/README.md)

 ## Notes